 At the US Naval observatory, Dr Iving Lindenblad is introduced as the man who discovered the dark star, though all he talks about is discovering Sirius B. I wonder if they even told him what the interview was for.

 Now we’re in Africa again, being assured that the Dogon people believe that their sacred star collapsed in upon itself becoming super dense.
 And we’re back in the US again, at the San Fernando observatory, talking to Dr Gary Chapman.
 Shots of old time computers.
 Can’t get enough shots of old timey computers.
 Dr Chapman tells us that Sirius B is out of nuclear fuel and collapsed in on itself.

-I'm going to pause here a minute.
-I don't have a problem with the idea of tribal people having a great deal of astronomical knowledge.
-I don't have a problem with the idea of tribal people believing in blood circulation.
-The scientific method is great, but humans figured a whole lot out before anyone even thought of it.
-If what this show was trying to do was ask some question about how we generate knowledge about physical reality, I'd say it was worthwhile.
-I don't see the connection, exactly, between this cave art and advanced astronomical knowledge, but I'd be fascinated to hear the argument.
+I’m going to pause here a minute.
+I don’t have a problem with the idea of tribal people having a great deal of astronomical knowledge.
+I don’t have a problem with the idea of tribal people believing in blood circulation.
+The scientific method is great, but humans figured out a whole lot of things before anyone even thought of it.
+If what this show was trying to do was ask some question about how we generate knowledge about physical reality, I’d say it was worthwhile.
+I don’t see the connection, exactly, between this cave art and advanced astronomical knowledge, but I’d be fascinated to hear the argument.

 That’s not where we’re going, is it?
 We all know that.
 We’re going to hear how the Dogon were given this information by aliens.
 Sure enough, Nimoy now starts to talk about the messengers from the dark star.
 Nimoy draws a distinction between generic mythological ‘messengers from the heavens’ and the Dogon story in which the messengers came from the dark star.